uintdev/blog/README.md

 # uintdev blog

-This is the source code of the Zola site assets that are used as part of building a static website for '[blog.uint.dev](https://blog.uint.dev/)'.
+This is the source code of the Zola site assets that are used as part of building a static website for [blog.uint.dev](https://blog.uint.dev/).

+This website is hosted using Cloudflare Pages.

 ## Setup